 There are two ways of measuring errors: measuring all of them (error rate) or focusing on one error (error occurrence rate).

 To find the error occurrence rate, we have to calculate the total number of errors and divide it by the number of attempts.
 It is recommended to count every error, even the repetitive ones.
-For example, if a user tried to click an unclickable zone more than once, count each one.
+For example, if a user tries to click an unclickable zone more than once, count each one.

-As Jeff Sauro states in his “Practical Guide to Measuring Usability”, only about 10% of the tasks are completed without any mistakes, and the average number of errors per task is 0,7.
+As Jeff Sauro states in his "Practical Guide to Measuring Usability," only about 10% of the tasks are completed without any mistakes, and the average number of errors per task is 0,7.

 Success score and error rate measure the effectiveness of the product.
 The following metrics are used to measure efficiency.